-A popular class of object representation technology is the linear subspace methods where high dimensional inputs are projected onto a low dimensional subspace in which object recognition can be carried out more efficiently.
+A popular class of object representation technology is the linear subspace methods where high-dimensional inputs are projected onto a low-dimensional subspace in which object recognition can be carried out more efficiently.
 Depending on the ways in which the subspace's base vectors are chosen, the technology can be classified into supervised or unsupervised subspace methods.
 In unsupervised methods, the identity information of the inputs is not used in the derivation of the subspace base vectors, whilst in supervised methods, the identity information of the input is exploited in deriving the subspace base vectors.
-Examples of the formal approach include the well-known classical technique of principal component analysis (PCA) whilst examples of the later include the linear discriminant analysis (LDA).
-In the context of pattern recognition/classification, PCA and LDA have been extensively studied in the past and there exists a huge body of literature, examples include [1 - 4].
+Examples of the former approach include the well-known classical technique of principal component analysis (PCA) whilst examples of the later include the linear discriminant analysis (LDA).
+In the context of pattern recognition/classification, PCA and LDA have been extensively studied in the past and there exists a huge body of literature, examples include [1-4].

 Although unsupervised methods such as PCA can produce compact representation and is optimal in the sense of reconstruction errors under the L_2 norm, the eigen-subspace is not necessarily optimal in terms of discriminative power.
-In many classification applications, such as face or car detection [5, 6], it is necessary to have labelled data to derive classification models.
+In many classification applications, such as face or car detection [5,6], it is necessary to have labelled data to derive classification models.
 Because the label (identity) information of each training sample is available anyway, it makes sense and may also be advantageous to use the class label information to derive the base vectors of an input subspace.
-Using such supervised approaches to deriving object representations for classification has recently gained popularity and been demonstrated to be advantageous over unsupervised methods, see, e.g. [2, 3, 4, 6, 7].
-Whilst supervised methods in the literature such as those in [6] and [7] uses "part-based" representation, in this paper, we are interested in supervised "projection-based" approaches to object representation.
+Using such supervised approaches to deriving object representations for classification has recently gained popularity and been demonstrated to be advantageous over unsupervised methods, see, e.g. Refs.
+[2-4,6,7].
+A more recent work [8] combines the reconstructive capability of unsupervised approach and the discriminative power of supervised approach.